How To Spend One Day In Split, Croatia: 3 Epic Itinerary Ideas

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-I have been a regular visitor to Split, Croatia, for more than 20 years.
-It’s an everchanging place and one that should not be missed.
+I have been a regular visitor to Split, Croatia, for more than twenty years.
+It’s an ever-changing place that should not be missed.

 Are you trying to decide how to enjoy one day in Split?
 There are hundreds of ways how to spend 24 hours in Split; here are three ways I suggest.

-Split is Croatia’s second-largest city and also the central transportation hub in Dalmatia.
-Boats, trains, buses, and planes connect in Split, making it super-easily reached.
+Split is Croatia’s second-largest city and the central transportation hub in Dalmatia.
+Boats, trains, buses, and planes connect Split, making it easy to reach.

-The downside of this—if there is one—is that many people consider Split a transit destination.
+The downside—if there is one—is that many people consider Split a transit destination.
 Waiting for their connection, they spend only a few hours in the city.

 That’s a real pity, of course.
 A large city in the middle of the Dalmatian coast must have something more to offer, right?
 And Split does, indeed.
 Split has LOADS of things to do.